cloudbees/glyder/README.md

 ## Made with Gulp

 Glyder is really a frontend for a bunch of [Gulp](gulp) tasks that combine to make a flexible style guide generator.
-If you are familiar with Gulp, you should find it fairly eacy to contribute.
+If you are familiar with Gulp, you should find it fairly easy to contribute.

 ## Acknowledgements